Facelift in Seattle

 Generally, a facelift is intended to rejuvenate the face.
 It will tighten and lift the skin and underlying muscles to rejuvenate the jowls, cheeks and neck, and reduce fine lines and deep folds.
 It requires incisions in front of and behind the ears, and may be accompanied by fat transfers to plump the cheeks.
 This transforms a deflated, aged face into a youthful face.

-The type of facelift Dr. Mangubat performs is usually a deep plane lift or SMAS lift.
+The type of facelift in Seattle Dr. Mangubat performs is usually a deep plane lift or SMAS lift.
 The underlying tissues and muscles of the face are lifted and repositioned, improving the jaw line and neck area.
 Excess skin is removed.
 This technique helps the patient look more like they used to before the aging process began, thus providing a more youthful and natural appearance.
 Generally you can turn back the clock by at least 7-10 years.
 A good facelift will make you look younger, not different.

 3. How long will my facelift surgery last?